What would happen to your clients if you suffered an accident or became ill and were unable to work?

 Filing a Law Office Back-up document with the NHBA is a simple way to ensure that your clients, partners and family know where to turn to take care of your business affairs in the event that you are unable to do so yourself.

 How does the process work?

-- Download the Law Office Back-up Designation form
+- Download the Law Office Back-up Designation form located to the right

 - Fill out the form, print and sign the document